framgia/Training-Guideline/Rails/rails_tutorial_en.md

 }
 ```
 ## 8. Some notes during the tutorial
--You are absolutely not allowed to wait for the merged pull request chapter first and then do the next chapter.
-On the other hand, you checkout new branch from the previous branch and continue rebase and conflict if any.
+- You are absolutely not allowed to wait for the merged pull request chapter first and then do the next chapter.
+Instead, checkout new branch from the previous branch and continue your work, then rebase and fix conflict if any.
 - Please wait up to 3 hours to get feedback after sending a pull request to the trainer.
 If you have not received a trainer review after 3 hours , please send them reminder message.
-- You should set a commit / pull during learning the tutorial.
+- You should create only one commit per pull request.
-- Read and understand the instructions before using PRTS to avoid mistakes.
+- Read and understand thoroughly the instructions before using `PRTS` to avoid mistakes.
-- You should actively ask friends or Trainer for support if you have problems that cannot be solved by yourself during learning.
+- You should actively ask friends or Trainer for support if you have problems that cannot be solved by yourself

 ## 9. Coding convention
 You self-review individual code according to the company's coding convention by the following link: